 - Forklift truck operator testing, theory and practice

-Potential candidates must either be pre-qualified Forklift operators or have successfully completed the requirements of the Novice Training Programme.
-In both cases, they must have formal training in operating the type of truck on which they are expected to instruct e.g. Counterbalance or Reach.
+Potential candidates must either be pre-qualified Forklift operators or have completed the requirements of the Novice Training Programme.
+In both cases, they must have formal training in operating the type of truck they are expected to instruct, e.g. Counterbalance or Reach.
 Specificially:

-- Candidates must have a current and valid Forklift operators certificate
+- Candidates must have a current and valid Forklift operator certificate.

-- Candidates must have completed the Novice Training Programme or received formal operator refresher training within the 12 months prior to attending the Forklift Instructor course
+- Candidates must have completed the Novice Training Programme or received formal operator refresher training within 12 months before attending the Forklift Instructor course.

-- If a candidate trains as a Counterbalance Forklift Instructor, this will only qualify him/her to deliver training on Counterbalance Trucks.
-A further one-day conversion course would be required to qualify the instructor to deliver training on Reach trucks
+- If a candidate trains as a Counterbalance Forklift Instructor, this will only qualify them to deliver training on Counterbalance Trucks.
+A further one-day conversion course would qualify the instructor to provide training on Reach trucks.